Hazardous waste collection information, categories, labels, additional resources and frequently asked questions

 Local areas can use the hazardous waste labels document to print labels as required.
 When printing labels ensure they are suitable for the purpose and not easily removed.

-A limited number of hazardous waste labels are currently available from the University Services Health & Safety team, however this service is being phased out and will only be available while there is stock.
-Please request hazardous waste labels by emailing firstname.lastname@example.org.
+A limited number of hazardous waste labels are currently available from the Health & Safety Services team, however this service is being phased out and will cease when current stocks run out.

 - The Health & Safety Chemical Management webpage (found under Safety Topics).